bmaggiano/pizzanomics/README.md

 - JSON web tokens: Allow for authentication and the JWTs are signed and coded as well as exist in HTTP only cookies for protection and authentication.

-## Testing and forking details
+## Testing

 The projects main operations are the ability for an owner to CREATE, READ, UPDATE, and DELETE pizzas as well as the ability for a chef to CREATE, READ, UPDATE, and DELETE ingredients.
 The main testing framework used is JEST and each one of these CRUD operations as well as user Authentication are tested individually.
-Fork this project and add your own features and functionality.

 This project is also protected by Github's rulesets and those rules can be found in the tests.yml file.
+These tests must pass for a PR to go through.

 - Node V 16 or greater required.

 1. Fork this project
 2. Clone the forked project to your local machine
 3. Run `npm install` to install all the dependencies
-4. Create a `.env` file in the root directory of the project and add the variables from template.env
+4. Create a `.env` file in the root directory of the project and add the variables from template.env (populate them with actual values)
-5. Run `npm run test` to run the tests
+5. Run `npm run test` to run the tests (inside your github repo you will also need a `JWT_SECRET` that will be used for authentication testing)
 6. Run `npm run dev` to start the application

 ## Future Development